 If you’re looking to go down the accounting route, you’ve probably come across a range of courses, including ACCA.
-A qualification from the Association of Chartered Certified Accountants will put you in good stead for a career in financial accounting.
-You’re probably wondering, though, “how difficult is ACCA?”
+A qualification from the Association of Chartered Certified Accountants (ACCA) will put you in good stead for a career in financial accounting.
+You’re probably wondering though, “How difficult is ACCA?”

 ACCA in context

-When asked, “how difficult is ACCA?”, many learners remark on the sudden increase in difficultly between the Fundamental and Professional level.
-Matt explained that, “It meant a lot more revision and studying to ensure that I was ready for the exams.”
+When asked, “How difficult is ACCA?”, many learners remark on the sudden increase in difficulty between the Fundamental and Professional level.
+Matt explained that “It meant a lot more revision and studying to ensure that I was ready for the exams.”

 Get the guide to our accounting qualifications